nkh/bash-rd/README.md

 ## Dir local

-Simplest setup when you run both the server and client in the same directory, in different terminals.
+Simplest setup when you run both the server and client in the same directory but in different terminals.

+### No formatter

-No formatter given, data is echoed by *rd*
+Data is echoed by *rd*

 ```
 $> rd -l